brian6484/CSKnowledge/Language/Java/CompletableFuture .md

 error handling, lack of cancellation, etc.

 So why is it called CompletableFuture?
-Whilst Future object is created via *Callable* and result is gotten via get(), CompletableFuture can create a Future object without associating it with a sepcific computation.
+Whilst Future object is created via *Callable* and result is gotten via get(), CompletableFuture can create a Future object **without associating it with a sepcific computation**.
 So this allows greater complexibility cuz we can compose and combine async operations.
 We can use complete() to manually complete a `CompletableFuture` with a value.
 CF is like to a plain `Future` just like Stream is to a Collection.